nishamizh/portfolio/README.md

 # Hi there, I'm Nisha 👋

 Welcome to my GitHub portfolio!
 I'm a Data Scientist, passionate about coding, data science.
-Below you'll find a collection of my personal projects, contributions, and the technologies I'm proficient in.
+Below you'll find a collection of my personal projects, contributions, and the technologies.

 ## 🚀 About Me